aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 3. Assign an IAM role to the DB cluster
 4. Create a replica auto scaling policy
 5. Create an AWS Secrets Manager secret
-6. Configure the client workstation
+6. Configure your Cloud9 desktop
 7. Verify DB cluster

 This lab requires the following lab modules to be completed first: